Video: Facial nerve

 There are a couple of other minor branches of the facial nerve that we just want to briefly mention and they each supply one muscle and these are the digastric branch which supplies the posterior belly of the digastric muscles and the stylohyoid branch which supplies the stylohyoid muscle which, of course, is highlighted in blue.
 And these branches arise shortly after the facial nerve leaving the stylomastoid foramen and project to the associated muscles.

 So, this concludes the voluntary motor components of the facial nerve and now that we're finished with that, we just want to have a brief chat about some of the sensory components of the facial nerve.
 And in this image, we can see the external ear showing the different sensory areas and the general sensory areas of the facial nerve are associated with the conchal depression of the ear with the scattering of axons traveling with the auricular branch of the vagus nerve ending in the same region.
-But the facial nerve looks after the conchal area and the conchal depression is this depression just here highlighted in blue.
+But the facial nerve looks after the conchal area and the conchal depression is this depression just here.

 So now that we're finished talking about the facial nerve and its pathway and innervation, let's backtrack a bit and talk about the facial nerve nuclei which is the region in the brainstem from which the facial nerve arises.
 And in this image if the brainstem cut in sagittal section, you can see the nuclei and the tracts in pink and purple and, of course, the facial nerve nucleus which is also considered the main motor nucleus is highlighted in green and located in the lower pons which is this segment just here.
 And it's the motor nucleus which exerts control over the muscles of facial expression and the other skeletal nerves innervated by the facial nerve.